UK gilts: a unique opportunity for tax-conscious investors?

 The first port of call is always still to fill the tax wrappers that you have available to you and to invest in an asset allocation that is fit to your time horizon – generally more equities for the long term and more fixed income for the shorter term.

-But after the last few years of tax free allowances outside of the wrappers being cut – capital gains allowance down to £3,000, dividend allowance down to £1,000, interest down to £500 for higher rate tax payer – and with tax rates being increased (or frozen, in the case of income) there are fewer and fewer places to hide.
-In the case of income tax, for those paying 40% or 45% on their salary, they are now also paying this on their cash savings (over the allowance of £500 of interest).
+But after the last few years of tax-free allowances outside of the wrappers being cut – capital gains allowance down to £3,000, dividend allowance down to £1,000, interest down to £500 for higher rate tax payer – and with tax rates being increased (or frozen, in the case of income) there are fewer and fewer places to hide.
+In the case of income tax, for those paying 40% or 45% on their salary, this rate now also applies to their cash savings (over the allowance of £500 of interest).
 More and more people are starting to have to think about this, as it starts to eat meaningfully into the returns they are making.

 If your goal is around that exact date, say retirement, then perfect – this could make a meaningful part of your allocation.
 This is actually how defined benefit pensions schemes work on a big scale.
 But again, the probability of matching the dates exactly is quite low.